rawrtc/rawrtc-data-channel/README.md

 }
 ```

 The `struct buffer` and its functions are documented [here][re-mbuf].
-Be aware
+As a rule
+of thumb, you should call `mbuf_buf(buffer)` to get a pointer to the current
+position and `mbuf_get_left(buffer)` to get the amount of bytes left in the
+buffer.
-`buffer` in this case is not dynamically allocated and shall not be referenced.
+Be aware `buffer` in this case is not dynamically allocated and shall not be
+referenced.
+This has been done for optimisation purposes.
 Check the [header file][rawrtcc.h] for further details on the various
 parameters passed to this handler function.